brhannan/sl-ksp/README.md

 - the coolest flight simulation visualization capabilities, period,
 - and turbocharged engineering analysis capabilities for KSP missions.

-Kerbal Space Program provides a high-fidelity physics engine that models flight dynamics and orbital mechanics.
-KSP Toolbox leverages this simulation environment, allowing you to create a Simulink model containing GN&C algorithms and immediately simulate it with a vehicle/environment model.
+KSP Toolbox leverages Kerbal Space Program's high-fidelity physics engine, allowing you to model GN&C algorithms in Simulink and then immediately perform flight simulations with KSP.
 The toolbox allows language flexibility; GN&C algorithms can be written in any of a number of languages including C, C++, Python, MATLAB, and Simulink.

 ## Dependencies

 Kerbal Space Program 1.5.1
 [kRPC 0.4.8](https://krpc.github.io/krpc)
 MATLAB R2020b